benwiggy/PDFsuite/README.md

 ### Creator (creator.py)

-This script alters PDF, changing the "Creator" metadata to the value supplied.
+This script alters PDFs, changing the "Creator" metadata to the value supplied.
 Other metadata keys are supplied, allowing the script to be easily modified for other metadata values.
 If no output file is set, it will overwrite the input file.

 ### Get Info (getInfo.py)